Mlightsnow/deepseek-chat-ui/README.md

 ### Saving Conversations

+1. Conversations are automatically saved as you chat (auto-save feature)
-1. Click the save icon and select "Save Conversation".
+2. You can also manually save a conversation by clicking the save icon and selecting "Save Conversation"
-2. Enter a name for the conversation and click save.
+3. Auto-saved conversations are marked with an "auto" tag in the history sidebar
+4. You can disable auto-saving by clicking the save icon and selecting "Turn Off Auto-save"
-3. Saved conversations can be accessed through the history button in the top-right corner.
+5. All saved conversations can be accessed through the history button in the top-right corner
-4. You can also export the current conversation as a JSON file through the "Export as JSON" option.
+6. You can also export any conversation as a JSON file through the "Export as JSON" option

 ## Deployment